-What you must pay when you get these services Services that are covered for you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) must first obtain prior authorization. must first obtain prior authorization. must first obtain prior authorization Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy
+Services that are covered for What you must pay when you get these services you Medicare HMO Blue PlusRx Medicare HMO Blue ValueRx Medicare HMO Blue SaverRx Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) Physician services Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), Blue PlusRx You pay a \$15 copayment for each Medicare-covered visit for physical therapy, speech therapy, or occupational therapy.
+Before you receive physical, occupational, and/or speech language therapy services, your Blue ValueRx You pay a \$30 copayment for each Medicare-covered visit for physical therapy, speech therapy, or occupational therapy.
+Before you receive physical, occupational, and/or speech language therapy services, your Blue SaverRx You pay a \$40 copayment for each Medicare-covered visit for physical therapy, speech therapy, or occupational therapy.
+Before you receive physical, occupational, and/or speech language therapy services, your or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses, and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy network provider must first obtain prior authorization. network provider must first obtain prior authorization. network provider must first obtain prior authorization

-What you must pay when you get these services Services that are covered for you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Meals Program - Post Hospitalization After a discharge from an inpatient stay at a hospital, you may be eligible to have up to eight weeks (five days per week, two meals per day for 40 days per calendar year) of fully-prepared, nutritious meals delivered to your home to help you recover from your illness/injuries and or manage your health conditions.
+Services that are covered for What you must pay when you get these services you Medicare HMO Medicare HMO Medicare HMO Blue PlusRx Blue ValueRx Blue SaverRx Meals Program - Post Hospitalization or Outpatient Day Surgery After a discharge from an inpatient stay at a hospital or outpatient day surgery, you may be eligible to have up to eight weeks (five days per week, two meals per day for 40 days per calendar year) of fully-prepared, nutritious meals delivered to your home to help you recover from your illness/injuries and or manage your health conditions.
 Upon your discharge, the Blue Cross Blue Shield (BCBS) care management team will coordinate your meal benefit with your health care provider to determine if it meets the criteria to receive medically tailored meals.
 (Meals must be ordered by a licensed health care provider or a BCBS care manager).
 If the criteria are met, meals are prepared and delivered to your home by a plan approved vendor at no cost.
-There is no coinsurance or copayment for Meals Post- Hospitalization.
-There is no coinsurance or copayment for Meals Post- Hospitalization.
-There is no coinsurance or copayment for Meals Post- Hospitalization.
+There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
+There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
+There is no coinsurance or copayment for Meals Post-Hospitalization or Post-Outpatient Day Surgery.
 Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
-We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
-There is no There is no There is no coinsurance or coinsurance or coinsurance or copayment for copayment for copayment for members eligible for members eligible for members eligible for Medicare-covered Medicare-covered Medicare-covered medical nutrition medical nutrition medical nutrition therapy services. therapy services. therapy services.
+We cover 3 hours of one-on-one counseling services during your first year that you receive There is no There is no There is no coinsurance or coinsurance or coinsurance or copayment for copayment for copayment for members eligible members eligible members eligible for for for Medicare-covered Medicare-covered Medicare-covered medical nutrition medical nutrition medical nutrition therapy services. therapy services. therapy services.